-Since inception, we have raised close to one million dollars to support Gardiner Public Schools and associated programs.
+Since inception, we have raised 1.8 million dollars to support Gardiner Public Schools and associated programs.

 In November 2020, NYEF acquired property in Gardiner, Montana, which was formerly used as a Bed and Breakfast.
 In 2021, NYEF completed $300K in renovations.
 In August of 2021 three Gardiner School teachers moved in.

 In July 2020, NYEF became the fiscal sponsor of Park County Rural Schools 360 (PCRS360), a mental and behavioral health coalition created to meet the needs of rural Park County.
 With our support, PCRS360 was awarded a prestigious grant from AMB West Philanthropies for $350,000 over three years.

 In January 2021, NYEF hired a full-time Director to focus on fundraising.

 Our current board of directors consists of community members, business owners, teachers, and parents.
 Our current board members are as follows: Miriam Watson (interim chair), LLoyd Kruger (treasurer),Erin Stahler (secretary), Hali Kirby (teacher representative), Laura White (board member), Jess Warren (board member), and Katy Guengerich (board member), Susan Emrick (board member).
 We are currently seeking additional board members that share in our passion and mission of supporting Gardiner Public School.